Clustering and External Validity in Randomized Controlled Trials: Setup and finite-sample results

 \end{thm} Point 1 of Theorem \ref{thm:cluster-conditional} shows that $\widehat{ATE}$ is an unbiased estimator of $ATE(\boldsymbol{\eta}(0), \boldsymbol{\eta}(1))$, conditional on the village-level shocks.
 Point 2 gives a formula for the variance of $\widehat{ATE}$ conditional on the village-level shocks.
 It is similar to the variance of $\widehat{ATE}$ in \citet{Neyman1923}, derived assuming fixed potential outcomes.
 However, it contains one more term, $\frac{1}{K^2}\underset{k=1}{\overset{K}{\sum}}\frac{1}{n_{1k}}\overline{\sigma^2_1}_k+ \frac{1}{n_{0k}}\overline{\sigma^2_0}_k$, which comes from the added variation created by the individual-level shocks.
 Point 3 shows that the robust variance estimator is a conservative estimator of that conditional variance.

 In our set-up, the result in \cite{Neyman1923} implies that conditional on the household- and village-level shocks, $\widehat{ATE}$ is an unbiased estimator, and the robust variance estimator is a conservative estimator of the variance of $\widehat{ATE}$.
 Theorem \ref{thm:cluster-conditional} extends this result, by showing that it still holds when one only conditions on the village-level shocks.\footnote{It has also been shown \citep[see][]{imbens2015} that when the potential outcomes are i.i.d., the robust variance estimator is an unbiased estimator of $V(\widehat{ATE})$.
 This result can also be obtained from Theorem \ref{thm:cluster-conditional}.
 Assume that $\eta_k(0)=\eta_k(1)=0$, thus ensuring that the potential outcomes are independent, and that $y_{ik}(d)=y(d)$ and $\sigma^2_{dik}=\sigma^2_{d}$, thus ensuring that they are identically distributed.
-Then, Point 3 implies that $V\left(\widehat{ATE}\right)= \E\left(\widehat{V}_{rob}\left(\widehat{ATE}\right)\right)$.}
+Then, Point 3 implies that $V\left(\widehat{ATE}\right)= \E\left(\widehat{V}_{rob}\left(\widehat{ATE}\right)\right)$.} Conservative variance estimators are not specific to this paper and are commonly found in the randomization inference literature considering RCT samples as a fixed population rather than a random draw from a super-population \citep[see, e.g.,][]{abadie2020}.

 In our cash-grant example, Theorem \ref{thm:cluster-conditional} implies that if the researcher uses robust standard errors and finds a statistically significant effect, she can conclude that $ATE(\boldsymbol{\eta}(0), \boldsymbol{\eta}(1)) \ne 0$: the treatment had an effect, given the specific village-level shocks that arose during the experiment. $ATE(\boldsymbol{\eta}(0),\boldsymbol{\eta}(1))$ does not depend on the household-level shocks that arose during the experiment, but it does depend on the village-level shocks.
 Therefore, the researcher cannot say whether the treatment would still have had an effect if different village-level shocks had occurred.
 To answer that question, one needs to draw inference on $ATE$.
 We now show that this can be achieved, by clustering standard errors at the village level.
 Let